HeZhang1994/weibo-crawler/README.md

     - The text of posts will be saved in a TXT file (see `JJY_WeiboPost_Records.txt` as an example).

-    - The images and videos of posts will be saved in separated sub-folders.
+    - The images， photos, and videos of posts will be saved in separated sub-folders.

 <br>